matteoproietti1/AirBbB_Analysis/README.md

 The analysis  reveals that the most common room type in the majority of neighborhoods is "Entire home/apt."
 This room type consistently appears as the dominant listing across various areas.
 By evaluating the count of listings per room type within each neighborhood, we observe that it has a significantly higher number of listings compared to other room types such as "Private room" or "Shared room."
 </details>

 2) Is there a significative difference between the average prices of the two most populated cities in Italy?
+Compare Milan and Rome.
 <details>
     <summary>See the findings</summary>

-  After finding the three most expensive and cheapest neighbourhood, as we can see, there's a very high discrepancy between the two cities, with Milan having the highest average prices, twice as big compared to Rome.
+  After finding the three most expensive and cheapest neighbourhood for each city, as we can see, there's a very high discrepancy between the two, with Milan having the highest average prices, twice as big compared to Rome, making it so most expensive to visit.

 <img src="https://github.com/matteoproietti1/AirBnB_Analysis/assets/169601063/aba083e1-da27-408b-b4a1-80bc2186bdc1" alt="CheapExp" width="600">